ingaa9/RepoOpencv/README.md

-## Repository for OpenCV's extra modules
+## Repository for OpenCV's extra modules jj

 This repository is intended for the development of so-called "extra" modules, contributed functionality.
 New modules quite often do not have stable API,